 Students will also learn about technology and the business and management side to engineering, offering valuable advice and skills for students to consider starting their own company or business after graduation (learn more – how to become a student entrepreneur).
 The manufacturing industry is a competitive market where engineering can aid those interested.

-Some of the best courses on offer provide students with a year abroad for study including countries; China, and India, as well as those in Europe and the United States.
+Some of the best courses on offer, provide students with a year studying abroad, including countries; China, and India, as well as those in Europe and the United States.

 Engineering studies focus on the business and management side as well as the practical element of machinery, giving students valuable advice and skills which can be used to become self-employed later in life.